estevaofon/minilang/README.md

 ## Overview

-Nox is a powerful programming language designed for educational purposes and practical applications.
+Noxy is a powerful programming language designed for educational purposes and practical applications.
 It features static typing, LLVM-based compilation, and supports advanced programming constructs including structs, auto-referencing, dynamic assignments, and complex algorithms.

 ## Features